GusRiva/GusRiva/projects.md

 <br/>
 <br/>

-# Things I plan to do in the future:
+# Things I would also like to do someday:

 ### Medieval Women's Debates over Clerics and Knights
 If I receive funding, I would love to carry out this project.
 It would be a critical analysis of all the medieval texts where two women argue about who is a better lover: a cleric or a knight.
 Hard to believe, but no one has ever attempted a comprehensive analysis of this genre.